d9pouces/Updoc/doc/source/configuration.rst

     * database content (you must backup it),
     * user-created files (you must also backup them).

-Many backup stragegies exist, and you must choose one that fits your needs.
+Many backup strategies exist, and you must choose one that fits your needs.
 We can only propose general-purpose strategies.

 We use logrotate to backup the database, with a new file each day.